MarkSkinner92/QuestROV/README.md

 Most information about the file structure can be found in the BlueOS extension docs.

-Here, app.py runs a simple Flask server, which hosts a webpage on port 5000.
-This webpage is used as the source of an iFrame widget in Cockpit.
+app.py runs a simple Flask server, which hosts a webpage on port 5000.
+This webpage found at /console is used as the source of an iFrame widget in Cockpit.
 It has a persistant websocket connection for teleoperation.

 app.py is also connected via ZeroMQ to several other python scripts inside the controlScripts directory (see controlScripts/README in  for how that works).
-This allows modularity, enabliling clean and reliable communication with the serial port, and various I2C busses.
+This allows modularity, providing clean and reliable communication with the serial port, and various I2C busses.

 The python programs are started by a supervisord call, which is the entrypoint of the docker container.